 Here are a few of the best music-playing running watches on the market.
 These watches will allow you to listen to music while still delivering all of the necessary running features.

-Let’s have a look at the 5 best running watches with music.
+Let’s have a look at the 10 best running watches with music for 2022.

 The Fenix 6 is the best device for music listening.
 You can save up to 1,000 songs on the watch.
 Listen to music without having to take out your phone or use the watch to control and play music on your phone.
 Spotify and other streaming services’ playlists may be downloaded directly to the watch, allowing you to listen to music without having to take out your phone.